syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/ts/emoji-picker.md

 ## Opening the emoji picker in a custom position

-We have provided another possibility to open the emoji picker popup by using the `showEmojiPicker()` method.

-If you call the `showEmojiPicker()` method, it automatically adjusts its position based on the cursor's location.

-Alternatively, you can modify the position of the popup by calling the `showEmojiPicker()` method and specifying the `x` and `y` parameters.
+You can display the emoji picker anywhere within the editor by using the `showEmojiPicker` public method.
+By default, it opens at the current cursor position within the editor.
+If you wish to customize the position of the popup by calling the `showEmojiPicker()` method and specifying the `x` and `y` parameters.

 `x` - Left position.
 `y` - Top position.

+You can customize the horizontal and vertical position by specifying a value as 'center', 'auto', or a pixel-based value to achieve the desired placement.
 This allows you to have precise control over where the emoji picker appears on the screen.

+When you type '/' in the editor, the popup will open at the specified position as shown in the code examples below.

+{% tabs %}
+{% highlight ts tabtitle="index.ts" %}
+{% include code-snippet/rich-text-editor/emoji-picker-cs2/index.ts %}
+{% endhighlight %}
+{% highlight html tabtitle="index.html" %}
+{% include code-snippet/rich-text-editor/emoji-picker-cs2/index.html %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/rich-text-editor/emoji-picker-cs2" %}